ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 ## Set up DBS

 Since we delegate the replication of PV data to the DBS Pods, we must use a DBS that enables data replication across its instances.
-Additionally,
+Additionally, that DBS must support `arm64/v8` architecture on our Pi 3.

 ```
 kubectl apply -f mongoSecret.yaml